 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal are heavy materials that punish a standard container; we route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs.
-We cap fill volume well below the visual rim to keep axle weight legal: the lowboy transport ensures safety.
-We also handle standard general construction debris service for mixed loads.
-These specialized units use thicker ribbed sides to level out the stress of dense masonry.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt shingles.
+For these jobs, we route a reinforced 30-yard container with a heavier floor plate to handle the stress; we also keep fill volume well below the visual rim to ensure axle weight stays legal.
+We set these via a lowboy for safe placement.
+Our general construction debris service remains available for standard mixed loads.

 Same-day Pickup for Fast Roof Project Turnover